 2020 was a tough year for those working in automotive.
-While automotive digital ad spend declined in 2020 due to Covid-19, getting cut-through in 2021 is more important than ever.
+While automotive digital ad spend declined in 2020 due to Covid-19, getting cut-through now is more important than ever.
 Using data from our global database of over 100 million data points, we share the latest automotive marketing statistics you need to know.

 The majority of shoppers for automotive start their journey online.
 They find and compare dealerships using online search and reviews.
 They will likely already have a car model in mind, as well as a budget, so their searches will be highly targeted.
 Once their research is completed, their customer journey will go offline.